AmiralBl3ndic/Vinaigrette/README.md

 Create a game room.
 Will produce an error if the room already exists.

+You must have set a valid username before sending this event.
+Otherwise it will be denied.

 #### Parameters

 This action takes an object as a parameter, it must have the following properties set: